GeoFenix/my-website-Cinergy2018-database-and-GIS-map/README.md

 ## Example of code
 As this is my really first website it is written with a very basic and simple html and css.
-It will be also improved and optimized with project further project upgrade.
+It will be also improved and optimized with further project upgrade.

 ```
 <header>